C24Be/AS_Network_List/README.md

     ./network_list_from_as.py AS61280
     ```

-2. Run the script with a URL to a file in a GitHub repository as an argument:
+2. Run the script with a URL to a file with one ASN per line:

     ```bash
-    ./network_list_from_as.py https://github.com/C24Be/AS_Network_List/blob/main/lists/ru-gov-asns.txt
+    ./network_list_from_as.py https://example.com/asns.txt
     ```

     Or better use the raw file link:

     ```bash
-    ./network_list_from_as.py https://raw.githubusercontent.com/C24Be/AS_Network_List/main/lists/ru-gov-asns.txt
+    ./network_list_from_as.py https://example.com/asns-raw.txt
     ```

 3. To display a help message, use the `-h` or `--help` switch: